jakob-bebop/trnsd/how-does-tr-async-work.md

 Now the whole thing returns a _Promise_ of the accumulator, rather than the accumulator itself.
-And since `reduce` will pass that value as the first argument to the function next time it calls it, our end reducer must able to treat `a` as _either_ a promise _or_ a value.
+And since `reduce` will pass that value as the first argument to the reducer next time it calls it, our end reducer must able to treat `a` as _either_ a promise _or_ a value.
 One way to do this is to wrap `a` in a Promise if it isn't one already.
 The function to do this will be called `resolve`, and we'll transform the end reducer using a new transducer: